aleksandraborowska9/Finance-Analytics-Project/README.md

 I recommend downloading the PBIX file to see all dashboard capabilities, but you can also scroll down to see screenshots.

-Please note I only have access to Power BI desktop, therefore I am not able to implement features like buttons etc.
+Please note I only have access to Power BI desktop, therefore I am not able to implement some navigation features like buttons.

 ---